 Following your initial consultation we recommend 5-10 weekly treatments to see the full benefits*.

 *treatment results can vary from individual to individual.

 What is Traditional Chinese Medicine?

 Do you have to be qualified to practice Traditional Chinese Medicine?

 Yes.
-Rachael has a Bachelor Applied Science in Traditional Chinese Medicine (UWS) and as part of that training did a 10 week certificate in Clinical Training at JiangSu Provincial Hospital of Traditional Chinese Medicine (Nanjing, China).
-She is registered with the Chinese Medicine Board of Australia (AHPRA Registration no: CMR0001708516) and is an accredited member of Australian Acupuncture and Chinese Medicine Association (AACMA).
+Both Rachael and Natasha have a Bachelor Applied Science in Traditional Chinese Medicine and as part of that training they both did a 10 week certificate in Clinical Training in China.
+We are registered with the Chinese Medicine Board of Australia and are accredited members of Australian Acupuncture and Chinese Medicine Association (AACMA).